 Team building is another major aspect in our methods.
 Collaborative law in Colorado especially emphasizes involving neutral professionals to help everyone work collaboratively on disagreements as they come up.
 Mediators will be involved.
 In cases that involve complex financials, we always use a neutral financial professional.
 They are at the center of gathering all financial information and work on the case, so that process is in the hands of someone who has no allegiance to either party at all.
 If child custody is involved, for example, we would likely include a neutral" Child Specialist."

 Collaborative Law starts with the same intention as mediation.
 That is, how can we help those involved not use an adversarial court proceeding to get their case done, and do it more constructively instead.

-Expect to see the formation of a unique team.
-A team of professionals, both attorneys and a neutral third party, at least.
-Expect to be with their guidance, having your input requested and respected.
+You will be part of the formation of a unique team of professionals working together.
+This team includes both attorneys and a neutral third party, at least.

-You could expect to face the challenges of your case, maybe even more directly than prior or than otherwise, but while having this team of experienced and respectful professionals facilitating you well.
+You could expect to face the challenges of your case, maybe even more directly than prior, but while having this team of professionals facilitating effectively for all parties.